alandefreitas/pareto/README.md

 One limitation of the library interface is that the most efficient data structures have their dimension defined at compile-time.
 This is not an inconvenience to C++ users but it makes it impossible to have Python bindings for all front dimensions in compile-time.

 Our solution was to include the fronts with m=1,...,10 dimensions set at compile-time in our Python bindings.
-For each data structure described in Section [4][11], we provide a subsidiary implementation that has its dimension determined at runtime.
+For each data structure, we provide a subsidiary implementation that has its dimension determined at runtime.
 The Python bindings fallback to this special implementation whenever m>10.

 This value can be altered when compiling the library.
 Change the value of `max_num_dimensions` in [pyfront.cpp](bindings/pyfront.cpp) if you want to change that.
 The higher this value, the larger the final binary.